-Just search “Buy My Annuity” on your preferred internet search engine, and there will be plenty of options to choose from.
+Search “Buy My Annuity” on your preferred internet search engine, and there will be plenty of options.

 Most deferred annuities are pretty straightforward on how you can cancel your contract because of a surrender schedule that is put in place to see what your penalties will be upfront.

-Fixed, Fixed Indexed, Registered-Linked, and Variable Annuities are considered deferred annuity contracts.
+Fixed, Fixed Indexed, Registered-Linked, and Variable Annuities are deferred annuity contracts.

 So how do we take money out of the annuity painlessly?
-When closing out an annuity, there are 3 options:
+When closing out an annuity, there are three options: